npelella/Challenge/README.md

 ### Women in Government

 For the "Women in Government" indicator, the CES (Current Employment Statistics) code for the government sector was extracted.
-The series ID is CES9000000010, where '90' corresponds to the super sector code for government, and '10' corresponds to women employees.
+After interpreting the codes and exploring the database, we identified that the series ID is CES9000000010.
+Here, '90' corresponds to the super sector code for government, and '10' corresponds to women employees.

 ### Ratio Production/Supervisory Employees

-For the "Ratio Production/Supervisory Employees" indicator, the CES for total private was considered.
+For the "Ratio Production/Supervisory Employees" indicator, I considered the CES for total private.
 The required series IDs are:

 - CES0500000006 (Production and nonsupervisory employees, thousands, total private, seasonally adjusted): '05' corresponds to the sector, supersector all private, and '05' to production employees.
-There are 22,699 rows for this series.
 - CES0000000001 (All employees, thousands, total nonfarm, seasonally adjusted): '00' corresponds to the supersector total nonfarm, and '01' to all employees.

+Note: The ratio will be calculated between all non-farm employees and production employees in all private.
+Using the information from the provided table, we identified the supersectors belonging to the category of all private.
+All supersectors except government and service providing belong to all private.
+Taking the production of all private is equivalent to taking the production of all these sectors.
+We do not consider the production of the missing supersectors (government, etc.), and then we assume that all nonfarm employees are all employees of all categories, making this the total ratio:

+FOTO

+FORMULA

-The ratio is calculated between all non-farm employees and production employees in all private.
-The indicator can be discussed with team members to correctly identify what each category represents.
+However, this indicator can be discussed with team members to correctly identify what each category represents.

 ## Conclusion